gualtierotesta/blog/docs/certifications/ccdak.md

 A broker is a Kafka instance running in a cluster.

-The broker configuration is stored in the `server.properties`file and it can be modified by command line arguments and the AdminClient API.
+The broker configuration is stored in the `server.properties`file, and it can be modified by command line arguments and the AdminClient API.

 Some configuration parameters are `read-only` because they require a broker restart.